-“We have one Earth to share, and we need to stop carbon emissions from further damaging the atmosphere to ensure a safe and healthy planet for future generations,” said Brian Lapolla, vice president of facilities, planning, construction and public safety at Akron Children’s.
+“We have one Earth to share, and we need to reduce our carbon emissions from further damaging the atmosphere to ensure a safe and healthy planet for future generations,” said Brian Lapolla, vice president of facilities operations and supply chain at Akron Children’s.
 “Akron Children’s is a healthcare leader, and it is our responsibility to educate and promote greener practices, implement renewable clean energy and reduce carbon emissions.”

-Akron Children’s is doing its part with a mission to reach a zero-carbon footprint by 2030.
+Akron Children’s is doing its part by developing a sustainability plan to reach a zero-carbon future.
 As part of the Better Health Partnership workgroup, the organization is working with surrounding hospital systems, including University Hospitals, Metro Health and Cleveland Clinic, to reduce carbon pollution, decrease costs and improve climate-related health outcomes for patient communities.

 The hospitals track and compare data points of their carbon footprints to share best practices and learn from each other on how to be better stewards of the environment.